Administration of Justice

 - effectively communicate in both oral and written formats.

-- demonstrate a knowledge of the interactions and relationships of law enforcement, courts, and corrections on the local, state, and federal levels.
+- identify and explain the history, purpose, function, authority, and interactions of law enforcement, courts, and corrections on the local, state, and federal levels.

-- identify career opportunities in the criminal justice system at the local, state, and federal levels.
+- identify and differentiate career opportunities in the criminal justice system at the local, state, and federal levels.

 - analyze crime causation, recognize the elements within criminal statutes, and be familiar with criminal procedures utilized to enforce those statutes.